 What makes identity theft harder to prosecute is that it is not considered to be just one criminal charge.
 Instead, different charges are laid in conjunction with the crime.
 These can include credit card fraud, forgery, and using falsified documents, to name just a few.

 If you have been accused of identity theft, you need someone on your side who can help you fight the charges and clear your name.
-Contact a San Diego theft defense lawyer at JD Law today for a free consultation.
+Contact a San Diego theft defense lawyer at jD LAW, P.C. today for a free consultation.
 Attorney James N. Dicks saw too many individuals wrongly accused during his former career as an investigator with the LAPD.
 Today, he works hard to ensure that the innocent remain that way.
 And when they are wrongly accused, Mr. Dicks is there to fight for them.
 Dial (760) 630-2000 for a free initial consultation.